 Contributions paid at the pre-July rate are treated as underpayment.
 The 2% monthly penalty applies to the shortfall from July 3, 2026 onward, compounding each month until the deficit is cleared.

-At a Glance
+At a glance

-The next step, on July 3, 2026, moves annuities to 10.75% (employee) and 12.75% (employer).
+From July 3, 2026, the pension branch is 10% on each side, an all-in 10.75% (employee) and 12.75% (employer).
 July 2027 and 2028 follow the same pattern.

 If you have questions about GOSI compliance, payroll setup, or managing Saudi and expatriate workforce obligations across the GCC, contact Silberson.